 You can find our guidelines here!

-Tilburg University offers four masters in the field of econometrics:
+Tilburg University offers three masters in the field of econometrics:

 - Quantitative Finance and Actuarial Science (QF/AS)